kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

   <summary>
   Grafana
   </summary>
   1. Chose a domain for the exposed service under the Kyma base domain.
-E.g., `grafana.kyma.example.com` if your Kyma cluster is reachable under `kyma.example.com`.
+For example, if your Kyma cluster is reachable under `kyma.example.com`, use `grafana.kyma.example.com` .

   2. Create a new Github application under https://github.com/settings/apps.
 Set the callback URL to `https://grafana.kyma.example.com/oauth2/callback`.
 Ensure at least read-only access to email addresses for the Github application.
-Copy the client id and secret.
+Copy the client ID and secret.

-  3. Create a Kubernetes Secret for the client id and secret:
+  3. Create a Kubernetes Secret for the client ID and secret:
   ```bash
   kubectl create secret generic oauth2-grafana-secret -n kyma-system --from-literal="OAUTH2_PROXY_CLIENT_ID=<client-id>" --from-literal="OAUTH2_PROXY_CLIENT_SECRET=<client-secret>" --from-literal="OAUTH2_PROXY_COOKIE_SECRET=``openssl rand -hex 16``"
   ```